komsco1234/KOMSCO-DID/README.md

 # Method Specific Identifier <a name="identifier"></a>

-The method specific identifier is composed of a Hex-encoded KOMSCO Identifier Number (KIN) (without a `0x` prefix).
+The method specific identifier is composed of a first 16-bytes of public key w/ b58 encoding.
 ```
 komsco-did = "did:komsco:" + <first 16-bytes of public key w/ b58 encoding>
 ```